Criticism of X (social network): Handling of misinformation and disinformation

 Elon Musk himself had been critical of Twitter's moderation of misinformation prior to his acquisition of the company.
 However, since the acquisition of Twitter by Elon Musk, the platform has been criticized for enabling the increased spread of disinformation.
 After the transition, Musk eliminated the misinformation moderation team, and stopped enforcing its policy on labeling tweets with misleading information about coronavirus.
 Algorithm changes promoted viral disinformation about the Russian invasion of Ukraine, and led to significant gains in followers for media outlets affiliated with Russia, China and Iran.
 While Twitter had joined a voluntary program under the European Union's to fight disinformation in June 2022, Musk pulled the company out of the program in May 2023.

-As of September 2023, Twitter relied exclusively on its Community Notes program to combat misinformation, leading to failures in labeling misinformation.
+As of September 2023, X relied exclusively on its Community Notes program to combat misinformation, leading to failures in labeling misinformation.
 The program has become responsible for spreading misinformation as well as delays in fact-checking.
-A European Commission study found that disinformation was most prevalent and received the highest relative engagement on Twitter, compared to other major social networks, leading to warnings of a potential ban or fines by the EU for non-compliance with the Digital Services Act.
+A European Commission study found that disinformation was most prevalent and received the highest relative engagement on X, compared to other major social networks, leading to warnings of a potential ban or fines by the EU for non-compliance with the Digital Services Act.

 In October 2023, media outlets and experts observed significant disinformation related to the 2023 Israel–Hamas war.
 A BBC journalist described a "deluge" of false information, including by "blue tick" accounts, and CNBC found that while some videos were flagged as "misleading or false", identical re-posts remained unflagged.
 Despite Hamas being banned on Twitter as a terrorist organization, some of its propaganda videos have circulated on the platform.

 An analysis from NewsGuard found that Verified users, described as "superspreaders of misinformation", produced 74% of the most viral misinformation related to the Gaza war during the first week of the conflict.
 The study analyzed 250 of the most-engaged posts on Twitter, based on the most popular false or unsubstantiated claims, that had received over 100 million views and one million engagements from users.
 On December 18, 2023, the European Union announced it would be taking action against Twitter over the spread of disinformation.